MicrosoftDocs/OfficeDocs-CustomLearning/CustomLearning/custom_featureupdates.md

 ## September 2021 feature updates

-March 2021 feature updates include:
+September 2021 feature updates include:

 - The SharePoint look book communication site package has been updated with v4.3 webpart.
 - The [tabs in Dutch language](https://github.com/pnp/custom-learning-office-365/issues/566) issue has been fixed.